Blog: How Tos

 Solder and soldering is hot.
 Don’t hold the hot bits.

-Unless you eat it, lead is not dangerous.
+Unless you eat or breathe it, lead is not so dangerous.
 Wash hands, don’t eat solder, don’t eat your lunch whilst soldering.

-These are the big danger.
+These are the bigger danger.
 Get a fume extractor.
 Do not breathe them in.

 Use leaded solder, even on lead free devices.
 It melts at much lower temperatures, is safer (as lead isn’t the primary risk), and is easier to see bad joints.